VANCOUVER AND VICTORIA, B.C. CANADA

 DAY 8

-• Next stop is Tofino.
-A remote, small district on Vancouver Island, off Canada's west coast.
-Visitors can pick their level of adventure, from coastal camping to rented beach homes to luxurious five star properties.
+• Next stop is Tofino, a small, remote area on Vancouver Island, off Canada's west coast.
+Visitors can choose their adventure level, from coastal camping to beach homes to five-star resorts.

 • On the way, stop at Pacific Rim Park - a magnificent area of old growth forests, rocky coastline and long sandy beaches.